Emergency Management at Blount Island

 With Blount Island Command's Emergency Management Program, you can rest assured that we're always prepared, always vigilant and always here to protect what matters most.
 Stay safe with us.

-For more information, contact Fred Rogers, Blount Island Command emergency manager, at willie.rogers@usmc.mil or 904-696-5136.
+For more information, contact John Roberts, Blount Island Command interim emergency manager, at john.roberts@usmc.mil or 904-696-3877.

 Hurricane Terminology, Categories